wgroeneveld/brainbaking/content/post/development-principles-in-cooking.md

 Don't add too much vinegar and a lot of lemon.<br/>
 Don't add loads of pepper combined with chilli.

-Peter Reinhart's sacret [Quest for the Best pizza](https://www.goodreads.com/book/show/68648.American_Pie?ac=1&from_search=true) let him to believe you should use a very limited amount of core ingredients on your pizza, let's say 4.
+Peter Reinhart's sacred [Quest for the Best pizza](https://www.goodreads.com/book/show/68648.American_Pie?ac=1&from_search=true) let him to believe you should use a very limited amount of core ingredients on your pizza, let's say 4.
 You can include the sauce as one of those ingredients, or not - that's up to you.
 But don't exceed that number or you risk the chance of tasting "pizza" in general and not "smoked bell pepper" and "mozzarella".
 I used to throw as much stuff on the pizza base as I could - one wouldn't want to be hungry afterwards, right?
 The crust couldn't even get baked well because of all the moisture.

 I think you can extrapolate any general programming principle to cooking principles if you're a bit creative.